dkleva/bareos/docs/manuals/en/new_main_reference/source/state.rst

    -  Multi-volume saves.
 When a Volume is full, **Bareos** automatically requests the next Volume and continues the backup.

-   -  :ref:`Pool and Volume DirectorResourcePool` library
+   -  :ref:`DirectorResourcePool Pool and Volume` library
       management providing Volume flexibility (e.g. monthly, weekly, daily Volume sets, Volume sets segregated by Client, ...).